danoreper/ISVdb/README.md

 2. Enter the following at command line:
 ISVDB\_LOCATION/src\$ R CMD BATCH ./genomerep/variantdb2/dbdriver.R

 2a.
-Running locally will--- realistically --- require hundreds of hours.
+Running locally will--- realistically --- require ~100 hours.
 If you have access to UNC research computing, or some other LSF based cluster, computation can finish in a few hours.
 To use an LSF based system, enter the following on killdevil:

 ISVDB\_LOCATION/src$ R CMD BATCH '--args ../config/defaultCluster.yaml' ./genomerep/variantdb/dbdriver.R